 Children who have accessed Early Start Kindergarten are eligible for free or low cost four year old kindergarten as well.

-Kindergarten fee subsidy - information about free or low cost four year old kindergarten
+To find our more about free or low cost four year old kindergarten, see: